Freelance Websites

 As with any job, at one point in freelancing, you will need to negotiate your rate.
 However, it is sad to see that most freelancers are not comfortable doing this, and most of the time, end up settling for a figure less than their actual worth.

-To excel in this, you need to follow the following guideline.
+To excel in this, you need to follow the following guidelines.

 2. Choose how you want to be paid